Generalization of graph network inferences in higher-order graphical models: Additional results

+As a supplement to the main results presented in \Cref{fig:ggm-spin}, \Cref{tab:result-mse} and \Cref{tab:result-r2}, here we show some additional data and figures which support the results shown in the main text.

+In additional to MSE and $R^2$ score, we also compute the KL divergence between the true marginal and the predicted marginal for applicable datasets.
+Results are shown in \Cref{tab:result-kl} and \Cref{fig:result-supp}, which are in the same formats as \Cref{tab:result-mse} and \Cref{fig:ggm-spin}.

-In the paper we show how GNN and BP perform with respect to two graph metrics: average shortest path length and cluster coefficient.
-Here we provide these two figures on testing sets with more sizes for the Gaussian dataset and the binary dataset.
+In the main text, we show how GNN and BP perform with respect to two graph metrics: average shortest path length and cluster coefficient.
+Here in \Cref{fig:gaussian-graphmetric} and \Cref{fig:3spin-graphmetric} we provide two figures on testing sets with more sizes for the Gaussian dataset and the binary dataset.